Justice Dept. push into Trump case could prompt dismissal

 James Pfander, a Northwestern University professor, said Trump might consider it a win just getting the case moved from state to federal court, “where things might slow down and a judge more sympathetic to the president's claims might be presiding.”

-Vladeck agreed, saying “Trump wins even if he loses" since the Justice Department's abrupt intervention two months before the election effectively slows the case down just as Trump was about to be required to produce documents, sit for a deposition and provide a DNA sample.
+Vladeck agreed, saying “Trump wins even if he loses."
+The Justice Department's abrupt intervention two months before the election slows the case down just as Trump was about “to be required to produce documents, provide a DNA sample, and sit for a deposition,” according to a statement from Carroll's attorney, Roberta Kaplan, who called the government's argument “shocking.”

-“The best case scenario is this move leads to the dismissal of the lawsuit," Vladeck said, “The worst case scenario is Trump is no worse off six months from now than he is today.”
+For Trump, “the best case scenario is this move leads to the dismissal of the lawsuit," Vladeck said.
+“The worst case scenario is Trump is no worse off six months from now than he is today.”

 Associated Press writer Sophia Tareen in Chicago contributed to this report.